lokeshkeelisetti/HotelBookingFrontend/README.md

 # The project is Hotel booking management system

-## Satya Bhagavan, Lokesh, Kushaan, Shiva, Rohit
+## Satya Bhagavan, Lokesh, Kushaan, Shiva, Rohit, Abhinav Reddy

 This project was done under Dr.Puneet Gupta and in observation of Anup Kumar Gupta under Software engineering course lab.